 How do we collect information from you?

-We obtain information about you either from you completing the form on this website, or when you request to become one of our clients.
+We obtain information about you either from you completing the form on this website, or when you, or someone on your behalf, request to become one of our clients or volunteers.

-What type of information is collected from you?
+What type of information do we collect?

 The personal information we collect, store and use includes:

-your name and contact details (including postal address, email address and telephone number); – usually a relative or neighbour
+your name and contact details (including postal address, email address and telephone number);

+the name and telephone number of the person we should call in case of emergency – usually a relative or neighbour

 your date of birth;